 What if I do not want to go through my insurance?

 Some individuals choose to pay privately rather than use their insurance coverage.
-If you prefer to pay out of pocket, my fee for individual counseling is $140.00 per 50 minute session and $175.00 for the 60 minute initial intake session.
-For couples counseling, my fee is $160.00 for 60 minute session and $200.00 for the 60 minute initial intake session.
+If you prefer to pay privately, my fee for individual counseling is $160.00 per 50 minute session and $190.00 for the 60 minute initial intake session.
+For couples counseling, my fee is $185.00 for 60 minute session and $225.00 for the 60 minute initial intake session.
 I accept cash, check, and credit cards.

 There are some considerations to keep in mind when choosing to pay privately versus go through your insurance.
 When going through insurance, the insurance companies requires “medical necessity,” meaning that I need to provide a diagnosis to submit our sessions for reimbursement.
 Your insurance company may ask for information about the symptoms you are experiencing in order to decide which treatments are covered for reimbursement.
 When using your insurance, there can also be restrictions placed on treatment, which may be frequency of treatment, amount of sessions covered per year, or types of treatment.
-Those who choose the self-pay option say they have peace of mind in terms of confidentiality and having more control over how their information is used.
+Those who choose the private pay option say they have peace of mind in terms of confidentiality and having more control over how their information is used.
 Clients who choose to pay privately will receive a Good Faith Estimate under the No Surprises Act, which Congress passed as part of the Consolidated Appropriations Act of 2021.
 For more information on the No Surprises Act, please see the next question.